 - 1. Listen and write increasingly more complex material at varying speeds, - 2.
 Attain speed and accuracy on stenotype machine at higher speeds with increasingly complex dictated material, - 3.
-Pass one five-minute jury charge and one (1) five-minute literary dictation test at 140 wpm with a pass rate of 97.5%, - 4.
+Pass one five-minute literary dictation test and one five-minute jury charge dictation test at 160 wpm with a pass rate of 97.5%, - 4.
 Use material learned in academics to improve quality of transcripts and work product on and off the stenotype machine, - 5.
 Operate a stenotype machine and work to master keyboard, - 6.
 Demonstrate effective listening technique in order to transcribe from steno notes verbatim dictation, - 7.
 Demonstrate ear-finger coordination in taking dictation as well as in transcription, - 8.
-Recognize appropriate words when transcribing from dictated material (i.e. effect/affect or doe/dough); use of conflict-free theory methods, - 9.
+Recognize appropriate words when transcribing from dictated material (i.e. Effect/affect or doe/dough); use of conflict-free theory methods, - 9.
 Provide correct punctuation in dictated and transcribed material, - 10.
 Read steno notes out loud at rapid rate of speed, - 11.
 Proofread using proofreader marks, - 12.
 Effectively use a dictionary, spell check software, stenographic-computer dictionary and other resources to produce verbatim and usable transcripts, - 13.
 Improve ability to meet deadlines with transcribed work product, and - 14.
 Develop concentration skills.